BlueAmulet/EDFModLoader/Patcher/README.md

 These patches are included in the `ExtraPatches` folder and are not active by default.
 If you want to use any of these patches, move the respective patch into your `Mods\Patches` folder.

+### BorderlessWindow (by BlueAmulet)
+BorderlessWindow makes the game run in a borderless window.
+Can be used as an lite alternative to SpecialK.

 ### NoAmbientOcclusion (by BlueAmulet)
 NoAmbientOcclusion removes the game's ambient occlusion passes.
 This will remove the intense dark pixelated outlines on objects.